oakes/java-assignments/curriculum/week5.md

 ### Day 3

 * Review assignment
+* [JOOQ](http://www.jooq.org/)
+  * In HelloDatabase, duplicate the functionality using JOOQ
 * Review serializing to JSON
-* [JOOQ](http://www.jooq.org/)
-* HelloDatabase
-  * Duplicate the functionality using JOOQ
-* Time
-  * Create timestamps with java.time
-  * Save timestamps to the database
-  * Select date ranges
 * Paging with `OFFSET` and `LIMIT`

 ### Day 4